6 Levels of Friendships + Quotes

 6. Best Friend

-The category of best friend is super sacred for me.
+For me, this category of best friend is super sacred for me.
 To me, a best friend is someone you feel a soul connection to.
 They just get you.
 And when they don’t get you, their ability to listen and understand makes you feel so loved.
 These type of friends usually skip from acquaintance to close friend immediately in my life.
 If you’re like me, you should still be aware your friend may still have flaws and unhealed pain.
 But, a best friend loves you so much that the are committed to changing and growing, so they don’t hurt you and anyone else.

 - they fit your criteria of a good person